How are You Managing Money as a Couple?

 Things that should never be done without consulting the other include:

 Many arguments have transpired over the years as to the almighty joint bank account!
-So what is a joint account – in a nutshell, it is a bank account that allows more than one person to own and manage it regardless of who deposited the money.
-Everyone named on the account has equal access to the funds.
+So what is a joint account – in a nutshell, it is a bank account that allows more than one person to own and manage it regardless of who deposited the funds.
+Everyone named on the account has equal access to the money.

 I am a firm believer that all parties should still maintain their individual accounts and that a joint account is nothing more than a place to put those funds which will be equally shared in payment and use.